 \section{Introduction}

-Combining the atomic-scale resolution of the scanning tunneling microscope (STM) with the time resolution offered by short and intense optical pulses founded the field of ultrafast scanning tunneling microscopy (USTM), which offers numerous opportunities in studying intrinsic and photon-induced dynamics at surfaces \cite{Yoshida2019,Arashida2022,Wolf_SciAdv2022,Garg2022,Luo2024,Luo2025, maier2025STM2color,RevModPhys.92.025003,MULLER_REVIEW,Vogelsang_2025,Zhao2025}.
-This is without mentioning burgeoning field of THz-assisted STM (THz STM) \cite{cocker2013ultrafast,Yoshioka2016,Cocker2016,Roelcke2024,Jelic2024,Sheng2024}.
-The development of experimental techniques calls for theoretical approaches able to account for the main physical processes at play, to analyze and to explain the experimental data on a parameter-free basis, and to propose new experiments.
+Combining the atomic-scale resolution of the scanning tunneling microscope (STM) with the time resolution offered by short and intense optical pulses has given rise to the field of ultrafast scanning tunneling microscopy (USTM), which offers numerous opportunities to study intrinsic and photon-induced dynamics at surfaces \cite{Yoshida2019,Arashida2022,Wolf_SciAdv2022,Garg2022,Luo2024,Luo2025, maier2025STM2color,RevModPhys.92.025003,MULLER_REVIEW,Vogelsang_2025,Zhao2025}.
+This is without mentioning the burgeoning field of THz-assisted STM (THz STM) \cite{cocker2013ultrafast,Yoshioka2016,Cocker2016,Roelcke2024,Jelic2024,Sheng2024}.
+The development of experimental techniques calls for theoretical approaches capable to account for the main physical processes at play, to analyze and to explain the experimental data on a parameter-free basis, and to propose new experiments.
 Thus, the description of the USTM has to address the lightwave-driven electron currents in metallic junctions for a wide range of experimental conditions.
 The role of the size of the junction, of the applied bias, of the optical field strength, and of the waveform of the optical transient are of interest.